n4t3m/ZoobBot/README.md

 |-|-|
 |!meme list or !meme directory or !meme|Shows a list of sources you can obtain a random meme from.
 |!meme aww|Displays a random meme orginating from the aww subreddit.
+|!meme anime|Displays a random meme orginating from the anime subreddit.
 |!meme bpt|Displays a random meme orginating from the BPT subreddit.
 |!meme wpt|Displays a random meme orginating from the WPT subreddit.
 |!meme dank|Displays a random meme orginating from the Dank subreddit.